Counselling for Children

 BA, B.Ed, MA, RCC

-Maria works with children and families to create a warm and supportive space where children can feel safe expressing themselves.
+Maria works with children 6+ to create a warm and supportive space where children can feel safe expressing themselves.
 She helps children understand their emotions, build confidence, and develop skills that support healthier relationships and communication within the family.

 Talita Nell